drkrillo/docs/creator/live-ops/scene-admin.md

     ![](../images/editor/admin/video-player-item.png)

-    See \[Video Screen]\(\{{< ref "/content/creator/scene-editor/interactivity/video-screen.md" >\}}) for more details on how you can configure the default media source, image placeholder and other settings of the Video Player smart item.
+    See [Video Screen](../scene-editor/interactivity/video-screen.md) for more details on how you can configure the default media source, image placeholder and other settings of the Video Player smart item.
 Most of these configurations can be overriden by the admin once inside the scene.

     \{% hint style="warning" %\} **📔 Note**: An admin can only manage videos that play on the Video Screen smart item, not on screens added via SDK code.